From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 🏠

-Grew up in an era when a person's word was their bond.
-Renting was a personal relationship — the landlord knew every tenant by name.
-Many still own rental properties managed informally, with handwritten ledgers and phone-call maintenance.
+Grew up when a person’s word was their bond.
+Renting was a personal relationship; the landlord often knew every tenant by name.
+Many still manage properties informally with handwritten ledgers and phone calls.

-Trust modelPersonal reputation, word of mouth, community standing.
-"I know who you are."
+Trust modelPersonal reputation and community standing.
+“I know who you are, or who you belong to.”

-CommunicationPhone calls, in-person meetings, handwritten notes.
-May not use email consistently.
+CommunicationPhone calls, in‑person meetings, handwritten notes.
+Email used rarely or inconsistently.

-IDEAL bridgeIDENTIFY verifies authority before any money moves.
-LEASE provides clear, printable records they can trust.
+IDEAL bridgeIDENTIFY verifies who is at the door before any money or access changes hands.
+LEASE provides clear, printable records they can keep with their papers.

 📞

-Aged 61–79 · Largest group of property owners & individual landlords
+Aged 61–79 · Largest group of individual landlords

-Trust modelPaper-backed verification + personal impression.
-"Show me the documents and let me meet you."
+Trust modelPaper‑backed verification plus personal impression.
+“Show me the documents and let me meet you.”

 💼

-Trust modelEfficiency + completeness.
-"Get it done properly, but don't waste my time."
+Trust modelEfficiency and completeness.
+“Get it done properly, but don’t waste my time.”

-CommunicationEmail (primary), phone calls, some texting.
-Multi-channel by necessity, not preference.
+CommunicationEmail as primary, plus phone and some texting.
+Multi‑channel by necessity, not preference.

 📱

-Aged 29–44 · Largest renter generation · First digital-native adults
+Aged 29–44 · Largest renter cohort, early digital‑native adults

-Trust modelTransparency + status visibility.
-"Show me where I am in the process and what happens next."
+Trust modelTransparency and status visibility.
+“Show me where I am in the process and what happens next.”

 💬

-Only 39% of Gen Z say "most people can be trusted" — compared to 52% of Boomers and 76% of those 75+.[7]
-They're the least trusting generation — yet the most likely to share personal information with strangers online.
+Only 39% of Gen Z say “most people can be trusted,” compared with 52% of Boomers and 76% of those 75+.[7]
+They are the least trusting generation — yet the most exposed to digital risk.

-Trust modelPlatform optics + social proof + speed.
-"If the listing looks good and they respond fast, it must be real."
+Trust modelPlatform optics, social proof, and speed.
+“If it looks professional and responds fast, it must be real.”

-IDEAL bridgeIDENTIFY verifies both landlord and tenant before any data or money moves.
-DATA requires source-verified documents — not screenshots.
-ENGAGE creates an audit trail even from informal channels.
+IDEAL bridgeIDENTIFY verifies both landlord and property before any money or data moves.
+DATA requires source‑verified documents, not screenshots.
+ENGAGE converts DMs into a usable audit trail.

 🤖

-IDEAL bridgeEvery pillar — IDENTIFY, DATA, ENGAGE, ASSESS, LEASE — must be robust enough to survive technologies that don't exist yet.
+IDEAL bridgeThe full chain — IDENTIFY, DATA, ENGAGE, ASSESS, LEASE — must be strong enough to withstand technologies that do not exist yet.

 04 · New Generation Lens: When the New Model Is Both Safer and Riskier

-Younger generations didn't abandon trust — they rebuilt it around completely different signals.
-Understanding where those signals are genuinely safer than the old model, and where they're catastrophically exploitable, is the key to protecting everyone in the system.
+Younger generations did not abandon trust — they built it around different signals.
+Some of those signals are genuinely safer than the old model; others are profoundly exploitable.
+Understanding both sides is essential for designing IDEAL.

 Where the new model is genuinely safer